 Of particular interest is the potential savings from reducing school busing costs.
 Conservatively assuming that 5% of today’s school busing costs are for hazard busing, making it safe for those children to walk or bicycle instead could save approximately $1 billion per year in busing costs.
-Stay tuned for the National Partnership’s report on school busing costs due out this spring.
+Stay tuned for the Safe Routes Partnership’s report on school busing costs due out this spring.

 For more information on Safe Routes to School and the economy, browse the economy section of our library of resources and watch our past webinar recording here.

 The southern states coordinator will play a critical role supporting the successful execution of the Safe Routes to School state network project, in partnership with the state network manager and state advocacy organizers.
 The primary goal of the southern state coordinator is to maximize the effectiveness of the state network project in four southern states (Florida, Mississippi, North Carolina and Tennessee) in collaboration with field staff already located in those states.
-In addition, the southern states coordinator will facilitate opportunities for multi-state collaboration, throughout the south, leading to regional policy victories, increasing the profile of the National Partnership in southern states and cultivating new funding partners.
+In addition, the southern states coordinator will facilitate opportunities for multi-state collaboration, throughout the south, leading to regional policy victories, increasing the profile of the Safe Routes Partnership in southern states and cultivating new funding partners.

 Please see the full position announcement for more information about the position, qualifications, salary range and application instructions.
 Applications are due by January 10, 2014.